Maybe you’ve been here before: Late for a meeting, rushing up a flight of stairs, cup of coffee in one hand and a folder in the other . .

 If you want to read the full study, it was published in the October 2012 Journal of Exercise and Sport Psychology.

 This research shows one unique potential benefit of mindfulness – but there are so many more ways that mindfulness can make a difference for our clients.
-To find out more, check out our Making Mindfulness Work webinar series.
+To find out more, check this out.

 Have you ever used mindfulness to help a client with a physical health problem?
 Share your story below.